ipld/metrics/README.md

 # metrics repo

-Regularly collect and log metrics about IPFS related projects.
+Regularly collect and log metrics about IPLD related projects.

-This repo contains a scheduled GitHub Action which pulls IPFS dependency data out of BigQuery and stores it in [timestamped json](./logs) files in this repo.
+This repo contains a scheduled GitHub Action which pulls IPLD dependency data out of BigQuery and stores it in [timestamped json](./logs) files in this repo.

 ## Recent Data